Here are a few French Santa Claus’ of past and present and their traditions. Some no longer exist, while others only exist in certain regions.

 He often looked frail and was hunched over from the weight of the gifts he carried in his

-Like Saint Nicholas, Père Janvier was often accompanied by father whipper (pere fouettard).
+Like Saint Nicholas, Père Janvier was often accompanied by a father whipper (pere fouettard).

 Father January slowly disappeared and or merged with the modern Santa who wears a red suit.